Connect to the index

 The Upsert

-operation writes vectors into an index.
+operation writes records into an index.

 Note